flipkart-incubator/ultra-docs/docs/tutorial.md

 ###Step 2 - Integrate JS SDK

 Based on the platform you choose, you have to [add the Ultra Javascript SDK to your HTML/React-native app](clients.md#step-1).
-This SDK will provide access to Ultra specific bridge methods needed for Oauth/Login and Payments.
+This SDK will provide access to Ultra specific bridge methods needed for Oauth/Login.
 Once you add the dependency for the SDK, you need to [initialize the SDK with your clientId](clients.md#step-2).

 [Contact flipkart](contact.md) to generate a `clientId` and `secret` needed to access Ultra APIs.
 For playing around with the APIs you can use [our test credentials](demo.md#test).